Dry Out Now

 Stages of Alcohol Withdrawal Symptoms

 Alcohol addiction can take years or, in some cases, months to develop, yet withdrawal takes place in hours.
 What began as acceptable drinking becomes totally unacceptable, hurting everyone close to the alcoholic.
 In many instances the individual still believes that they are in control of their drinking habit, yet physical, mental and emotional health continue to deteriorate.
-This is when it is important to dry out now, before the alcoholics life deteriorates further.
+This is when it is key to dry out now, before the alcoholics life deteriorates further.

 The Early Years of Alcohol Addiction

 The reasons alcoholics continue to drink are very different to the ones that may have gotten them started.
 Where it may initially have been peer pressure, enjoying the taste of a certain drink, trying to relax or simply curiosity, now it has become a need for the effect that alcohol has on the alcoholic.
 The problem is that tolerance develops and now more alcohol is needed to achieve the same effect.
-The drinker has not lost control yet, and usually neither the individual, nor their family and friends realise that they have a problem.
+The drinker has not lost control yet and usually neither the individual, nor their family and friends realise that they have a problem.

 More Alcohol More Frequently

 During this stage the drinker is drinking a lot more frequently and those close to them may realise and any excuse will do.
-The alcoholic may say that she is drinking to relax, or that she is just drinking socially.
+The alcoholic may say that she is drinking to relax or that she is just drinking socially.
 The drinking has reached unacceptable social limits and she is losing control.
 This is often when friends and family realise that she has a drinking problem, although the alcoholic usually believes that she does not have a problem and is annoyed with them if they mention it.

 Chronic Stage

 During the chronic stage the alcoholic’s loved ones go through hell, terrified as they watch her physical and mental decline.
-This is often the time that they either manage to persuade the alcoholic that now is the time to go to a detox centre to dry out, or literally force her into treatment.
+This is often the time that they either manage to persuade the alcoholic that now is the time to go to a detox centre to dry out or literally force her into treatment.
 Sometimes, a trauma caused by her drinking, influences the alcoholic to agree to dry out now.
 Drying out works in two parts, namely the drying out process and then the staying dry.

 Drying Out